Stagnant09/TMDBApp/README.md

          alt="Screenshot 3"
          width="240" height="888">

-## This Android app allows the user to search movies in The Movie Database by their title.
+### This Android app allows the user to search movies in The Movie Database by their title.
 It also displays details about any movie such as ratings, description and more. <br> <br>

+---
+💻 Implementation
+- Based on MVI Architecture
+- Pull-to-refresh functionality
+- Infinite scroll support (with pagination)
+---
 🛠️ Setup
----
 1. Clone the repository
 2. Add your API key in `local.properties`
 ```